Johnson Astills Solicitors Banner Image

 It is important to note that this is not an exhaustive list and essentially the Court will look at all of the evidence carefully and will take a holistic view.

-If you would like to discuss the issues raised in this article and/or would like advice and assistance please contact our Care and Family Law team at Emery Johnson Astills.
+If you would like to discuss the issues raised in this article and/or would like advice and assistance please contact our Care and Family Law team at Johnson Astills.
 You can contact our Leicester office on 0116 255 4855 and our Loughborough office on 0116 255 5044.